International food export business enters South Korea

 Meanwhile, Healy Consultants received the signed corporate documents from Australia within one week, and filed them at the Commercial Registrar’s Office in the Seoul District Court, who advised that the Certificate of Incorporation would be issued within one month.
 In practice, Healy Consultants received an e-mailed copy of the Certificate of Incorporation within two weeks.
 With company incorporation complete, Healy Consultants visited the Incheon FEZ Authority with a view to locating a suitable site for Mr Davies’ R&D facility.
 Since this was a critical phase, we had recommended that the Client now visit Seoul to meet with the FEZ authority, find a suitable facility and sign a lease/purchase agreement for an R&D centre.

 According to a feasibility study commissioned by Mr Davies’ Australian company, as well as in-depth independent market research, it was decided to build a US$5 million R&D facility in the FEZ, and a letter of intent was signed by Mr Davies and the FEZ to this effect.
-With a suitable site identified, Mr Davies is currently seeking bank finance for the project, with construction slated to begin in early 2008.
+With a suitable site identified, Mr Davies is currently seeking bank finance for the project.

 Accounting and tax support